TARGENE/targene-pipeline/docs/src/parameter_specification.md

 ## Parameter Files

-In this section, by parameter, we mean the statistical parameter that represents the scientific quantity of interest and will be estimated via TarGene.
+In this section, by parameter, we mean a statistical estimand that represents a scientific quantity of interest and will be estimated via TarGene.
 The complete specification of a parameter requires the description of a causal model which can be represented by the following graph.

 ```@raw html
 <div style="text-align:center">